Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 Daydreaming and forgetfulness are harder to see than fidgeting and excess energy.

-We’ve broken it down into four key areas to consider.
+We’ve broken it down into three key areas to consider.

 The symptoms of inattentive ADHD are more internalized